History of Paris: Crisis in the banlieues

-Beginning in the 1970s, several suburbs (banlieues) of Paris, (especially those in the north and east) experienced deindustrialisation, as factories closed or moved farther out.
+Beginning in the 1970s, several suburbs (banlieues) of Paris experienced deindustrialisation.
 The once-thriving residential cités became ghettos for African and Arab immigrants and zones with high unemployment.
 At the same time, some neighbourhoods within the city of Paris and the western and southern suburbs successfully shifted their economic base from traditional manufacturing to high-value-added services and high-tech manufacturing, giving these neighbourhoods the highest per-capita incomes in France and among the highest in Europe.
 The resulting widening economic gap between these two areas led to periodic clashes between young residents of the northeast housing projects and the police.

 21st century

 Economy

 In the first part of the 21st century, the vitality of the Paris economy made it an important financial centre and influential global city.
 The Paris region, including the business centre of La Défense just outside the city limits, had a 2012 GDP of €612 billion (US$760 billion).
 In 2011 its GDP ranked second among the regions of Europe and its per-capita GDP was the 4th highest in Europe.
 In 2013 it hosted the world headquarters of 29 Fortune Global 500 companies, mostly in banking, finance, insurance and business services.

 Tourism was an important part of the Paris economy.
 In 2013, the city of Paris welcomed 29.3 million tourists, the largest number of whom came from the United States, followed by the United Kingdom, Italy, Germany and Spain.
 There were 550,000 visitors from Japan, a decrease from previous years, while there was a growth of 20 percent in the number of visitors from China (186,000) and the Middle East (326,000).

 The Paris region received 32.3 million visitors in 2013.
 As a destination for upscale European shopping, Paris was especially important.
 In 2014, visitors to Paris spent $17 billion (€13.58 billion), the third-highest sum globally after London and New York.

 Fashion and luxury goods also made an important contribution to the Paris economy.
 In 2014 Paris was the home of the world's largest cosmetics company, L'Oréal, and three of the five top global makers of luxury fashion accessories; Louis Vuitton, Hermès and Cartier.

 According to one study produced in 2009, Paris was the third most economically powerful city in the world among the 35 major cities in the study, ranking behind London and New York.
 The study ranked Paris first in terms of quality of life, and accessibility; third in cultural life, sixth in terms of economy, and seventh in research and development.
 Another study in 2012 grouped Paris with New York, London, and Tokyo as the four leading global cities.
 This study concluded that Paris ranked as the third global city for accountancy and management consultancy, network connectivity, and airline connections, and was fifth in terms of insurance.